-Samsung Galaxy S II Android 4.0 update rolling out in parts of Europe and Korea todayAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S II Android 4.0 update rolling out in parts of Europe and Korea todayAlex Wagner - Editorial Director of News and Content

 Last week we heard that the Samsung Galaxy S II's Ice Cream Sandwich update was coming on March 10th, and although that claim was quickly shot down by Samsung, it looks like that date wasn't too far off.
 Samsung has announced both on its official @SamsungMobile Twitter account and on its Facebook page that the Android 4.0 for the Galaxy S II will begin rolling out today in both Korea and parts of Europe (like Poland, Hungary and Sweden), and will gradually make its way to other markets.
 The company added that ICS updates for the Galaxy Note, Galaxy S II LTE, Galaxy Tab 8.9 and 10.1 are also coming soon.
 Finally, owners of devices like the Galaxy S and Galaxy Tab 7-inch will soon be seeing Android 2.3 Gingerbread firmware upgrades.